Macrometacorp/jsC8/docs/Reference/ImportAndExport.md

-## ImportAndExport (ImportAndExport)
+## ImportAndExport

 ## client.getDataByQuery

 `async client.getDataByQuery(query)`

 Execute the query and return list of result documents. query cannot contains the following keywords: INSERT, UPDATE, REPLACE and REMOVE.
 Offset, limit and order are not applied.
 You must specify them in the query.

  **Arguments**